Lemon Butter Chicken

 - Roasted Vegetables of Your Choice.
 Try Roasted Potatoes and Carrots or Oven Roasted Brussels Sprouts.

-While I ever adore one-pan meals, I’m especially appreciative of this Lemon Butter Chicken at the moment because we don’t have a dishwasher or kitchen sink!
+While I ever adore one-pan meals, I’m especially appreciative of this chicken at the moment because we don’t have a dishwasher or kitchen sink!

 We’re in the midst of a kitchen remodel, which means that we’ve either been eating out or “cooking” things that don’t have any cleanup, since we don’t have a good way to wash things.